tenzir/tenzir/web/versioned_docs/version-Tenzir v4.0-rc7/setup-guides/deploy-a-node/README.md

 curl https://get.tenzir.app | sh
 ```

 The shell script asks for confirmation before performing the installation.

-### Binary (Manual)
+If

-If you prefer a manual installation you can also perform the installer steps
+you prefer a manual installation you can also perform the installer steps
 yourself.

 import Tabs from '@theme/Tabs';